dscharrer/steamwm/README.md

 The window management fixes, including forcing window borders for Steam.
 Fixes can be individually enabled or disabled - for details see the comments in the source file.

-This file compiles to a library that can be `LD_PRELOAD`ed into the steam process.
+This file compiles to a library that can be `LD_PRELOAD`ed into the Steam process.
 For your convenience it is also it's own build and wrapper script.

 Requires: `g++` with support for x86 targets, `Xlib` + headers